jfcloutier/karma_system/design_notes/observations from predictions.md

 2. A prediction error as surprising observation causing a new experience (some value)
 3. A prediction error as surprising observation altering or terminating an experience (more value)
 4. A prediction error as surprising observation triggering the revision of a causal model (greatest value because the prediction came from understanding)
-5. A prediction error as adjusted observation of a sent directive's progress toward execution
+5. A prediction error as adjusted observation of a sent directive's activation toward execution

 When a cognition actor is created, it has everything to learn and can, at first, only predict that nothing will be observed.
 As it accumulates observations, then the experiencing of these observations, and the plans to impact experiences, it can make more informed predictions and thus learn more from errors.
-Eventually, the cognition actor will have enough of a history of observations to acquire a causal model, allowing it to make predictions from its understanding of what causes observations, and potentially correct this understanding from errors.
+Eventually, the cognition actor will have enough of a history of observations to acquire a causal model, allowing it to make predictions from its *understanding of what causes observations*, and potentially correct this understanding from errors.

 ## Predictions, prediction errors and observations